-103.1 A Council Officer who has a conflict of interest in a matter requiring a decision to be made by the Council Officer as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest.

-103.2 If the Council Officer referred to in rule 103.1 is the Chief Executive Officer the written notice must be given to the Mayor.
+- 103.1 A Council Officer who has a conflict of interest in a matter requiring a decision to be made by the Council Officer as delegate must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer explaining the nature of the conflict of interest. - 103.2 If the Council Officer referred to in rule Error!
+Reference source not found. is the Chief Executive Officer the written notice must be given to the Mayor.